SciML/DiffEqDocs.jl/docs/src/basics/common_solver_opts.md

-The scaled error is guaranteed to be `<1` for a given local error estimate (note: error estimates are local unless the method specifies otherwise). `abstol` controls the non-scaling error and thus can be though of as the error around zero.
+The scaled error is guaranteed to be `<1` for a given local error estimate (note: error estimates are local unless the method specifies otherwise). `abstol` controls the non-scaling error and thus can be thought of as the error around zero.
 `reltol` scales with the size of the dependent variables and so one can interpret `reltol=1e-3` as roughly being (locally) correct to 3 digits.
 Note tolerances can be specified element-wise by passing a vector whose size matches `u0`.